Majoolwip/FML-cpp/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/vynh953k6kkl6d1e?svg=true)](https://ci.appveyor.com/project/Majoolwip/fml-cpp)

 FML is a simple linear algerbra library with game programming in mind.
-FML targets the C++17 standard and is trying to bring a more modern feel alternative to the normally used GLM.
+FML targets the C++17 standard and is trying to bring a more modern feeling alternative to the normally used GLM.